My Approach to Helping

 My Role as a Therapist

 My role as a therapist is to join with people on their journey toward growth and healing.
-Through being supportive while uncovering roots of problems in a person's (or couple's) life, I work with people to meet their goals and have a more fulfilling life.
+Through being supportive while uncovering roots of problems in a person's life, I work with people to meet their goals and attain a more fulfilling life.

 My Guiding Ethical Principles

 A sense of safety is primary.
-Sometimes that's harder than it sounds when working through issues of abuse and betrayal (in individual and couples therapy).
+Sometimes that's harder than it sounds when working through issues of abuse and betrayal.
 I always work to place the well-being of my clients above all else.
-I am sensitive to ethnic and religious concerns and will seek to understand and assist you.
+I am sensitive to ethnic concerns and spiritual issues.

 Important Factors for Choosing a Therapist